 Starting the redundancy process is never easy – but it can be manageable.
 Here are some top tips and things to consider:

-- Has revenue fallen/do you anticipate a downturn due to Covid/the economy?
+- Has revenue fallen/do you anticipate a downturn due to the recession?

-- Has the shape of your business changed during the pandemic, or does it need to do so?
+- Has the shape of your business changed during this challenging period, or does it need to do so?

 - Can you identify, broadly, which roles are likely to be reduced/eliminated?

 - The dismissals must be due to redundancy, as legally defined.
-In current circumstances, this will often be due to financial constraints requiring headcount reductions or the need to change the shape of the business as a result of Covid.
+In current circumstances, this will often be due to financial constraints requiring headcount reductions or the need to change the shape of the business as a result of the recession.

 - The employer must select employees for redundancy fairly.
 In particular, where some employees carrying out a particular function will be made redundant and others will remain, the selection criteria, and their application, must be objective and fair.